xxnnx/EconomicBotDiscord/README.md

-# Economic Discord Bot
+# Economic Discord Bot (Банкирный крот)
-# Банкирный крот

-### **Hello**, I created an economic bot for discord server.
+### I created an economic bot for discord server.
 With it, you can make a role store, issue money, and view the leaderboard by currency.
 You can also build support for your server using tickets

 > [!WARNING]
 > In order for the bot to send open tickets to the ticket chat, you need to create a chat and insert the channel ID